 Why vegan food is good for your dog?

 Vegan dog food is gaining popularity because some dogs have special diet needs, and their owners have found a way to feed them that eliminates or minimizes those problems.

 According to the veterinarian and former Dr. Michael Fox, president of the U.S. Humane Society, there are two main reasons why people select to feed their dogs a vegan diet:

 - Personal ethics (the humans)

 Dogs with allergies are typically sensitive to specific animal proteins.
-Therefore, eliminating processed animal products from their diet can help so long as the alternate diet is carefully crafted to give necessary nutrients.
+Therefore, eliminating processed animal products from their diet can help if the alternate diet is carefully crafted to give the necessary nutrients.

 will flourish on one that depends on vegetarian protein sources.
 Legumes of all types and whole grains can give your dog a healthy protein source.

-If you are comfortable feeding your dog cheeses, other dairy products, and eggs, keeping your dog’s good health on vegetarian meals will be easy.
+Keeping your dog healthy on vegetarian meals will be easy if you are comfortable feeding your dog cheeses, other dairy products, and eggs dog dogdog healthy on vegetarian meals will be easy.
 Dogs are not usually particular about their food; however, an incremental change is preferable with any feeding change with your pet.

 Dogs can safely enjoy a broad range of vegan-friendly foods, including: